DataBiosphere/consent/src/test/java/org/broadinstitute/consent/pact/README.md

 More details on Contract Testing can be found in our handbook
  * https://broadworkbench.atlassian.net/wiki/spaces/IRT/pages/2660368406/Getting+Started+with+Pact+Contract+Testing

-Each party owns a set of tests (aka contract tests).
-The consumer contract tests (aka consumer tests) are completely independent of the provider contract tests (aka provider tests), and vice versa.
+Each party owns a set of expectations (contracts).
+The consumer expectations (consumer contracts) are completely independent of the provider expectations (provider contracts), and vice versa.

 Specifically:
- * Consent runs consumer tests against mock Sam service.
+ * Consent runs tests against a mock Sam service with consent-defined expectations of what Sam does.
  * Upon success, publish a consumer-provider pact to DSP's [Pact Broker](https://pact-broker.dsp-eng-tools.broadinstitute.org/).
- * Pact Broker is the  source of truth to forge contractual obligations between consumer and provider.
+ * Pact Broker is the  source of truth to forge contractual obligations between consumer and provider expectations (contracts).
- * Sam obtains contract from Pact Broker and runs provider tests to validate its obligations to consumers.
+ * Sam obtains all Sam expectations (consent's consumer contracts) from Pact Broker and runs provider tests to validate its obligations to all consumers.

 The Pact Broker is a 2-way street.
 The consumer can see in the dashboard if the service is able to honor their consumer expectations (which is also true when those expectations are updated).
 The